Targeting mediating mechanisms of social disparities with an interventional effects framework, applied to the gender pay gap in Western Germany: Application of the interventional effects framework to the gender pay gap

-The study population comprised 11,924 individuals after the exclusion of individuals with no income, a gross hourly wage of less than one euro, those under the age of 18 or above the retirement age of 67, pensioners, persons in education, and individuals with missing values.
+The study population comprised 11,924 individuals after the exclusion of individuals without earnings or less than one euro, those under the age of 18 or above the retirement age of 67, pensioners, persons in education, and individuals with missing values.
 Women (6,182, 51.8\%) were treated as the exposure group ($A=1$), while men (5,742) were treated as the control group ($A=0$).
-Women earned an average of 16.96 euros per hour, around 5 euros less than men (21.94 euros).
-The marginal gender pay gap in this sample, referring to the percentage by which women earned less than men on average, was 22.7\%.
-This number aligns with the findings of the German Federal Statistical Office, which reported a gender pay gap of 22\% for West Germany in 2017 \citep{Destatis_GenderPayGap_2022}.
-Due to the skewed distribution of gross hourly wages, the natural logarithm of gross hourly wages was used as the outcome $Y$.
-The marginal gender pay gap in log gross hourly wages was 8.9\%.
+Women earned an average of 16.96 euros per hour, about5 euros less than men (21.94 euros).
+The marginal gender pay gap in this sample, defined as the percentage by which women earned less than men on average, was 22.7\%.
+This number is in line with the findings of the German Federal Statistical Office, which reported a gender pay gap of 22\% in Western Germany in 2017 \citep{Destatis_GenderPayGap_2022}.
+The marginal gender pay gap in log gross hourly wages in the sample was 8.9\%.

-Two strategies were considered regarding the target group for mediator interventions.
+Two strategies were considered with respect to the target group for mediator interventions.
 The first targeted women (Aims 1a-b), while the second targeted both women and men (Aims 2a-b).
-Since the education gap between women and men has narrowed significantly in recent decades \citep{Blau_Kahn_2017}, the mediator interventions in Aims 1a-b focused on aligning other mediators, specifically job characteristics and work experience.
-For both aims, the intervention distributions were conditioned on age and education to reflect their relevance to career paths.
-They were not conditioned on migration background and children to ensure that women were not restricted to the intervention distributions prevalent in the strata defined by these covariates among men.
-Specifically, the questions were:
+Since the education gap between women and men has narrowed significantly in recent decades \citep{Blau_Kahn_2017}, the mediator interventions in Aims 1a-b focused on aligning the other mediators, namely job characteristics and work experience.
+In order to reflect the relevance of age ($C$) and education ($M_1, M_2$) to career paths, the intervention distributions were conditioned on these factors.
+They were not conditioned on having a child ($L_1$) and a migration background ($L_2$) to avoid restricting women to the intervention distributions prevalent in the strata defined by these covariates among men.
+Specifically, the research questions are: